SEX AND THE STARCHITECT

 A friend of mine who has been working in Rem Koolhaas’s Rotterdam office for 10 years now loves what Rem produces but admits that it is a high-level intellectual-and-creative-but-brutally-hard-working sweatshop.
 Interestingly Koolhaas’s first degree was in Film and Television Studies (and among many versatile and interesting projects has a soft-porn film script to his credit.)
 He had learned how important marketing and advertising one’s personality is to secure major projects.
 It’s not that hard in a profession dominated by mostly introverted, quasi-schizoid artistic geeks – who prefer to work in solitude rather than socialize.

 This is why the former end up as the servile faithful employees and associates of their more dynamic bosses who are free to market and bring the meat home and proceed to sketch imaginative concepts on paper napkins during lunches (in fancy cafes, or airplanes if you are Toyo Ito) which their old faithful flock then proceed to implement into workable designs.
 This is largely true for Gehry, Libeskind, Hadid and many others who do not know how to use graphic computer software and whose projects rely more on their associates and some insanely intelligent structural engineers.
-Calatrava is an exception – only because he has degrees in structural engineering, sculpture and architecture and is one of the few greats who knows how to make his fantastical designs actually ‘work.’
-His designs may have become a bit too redundant and repetitively and stylistically flamboyant by now, where his “signature” forms are overtaking functions…not to speak of budgets ;)
+Calatrava is an exception – only because he has degrees in structural engineering, sculpture and architecture and is one of the few “greats” who knows how to make his fantastical designs be built.
+His designs have become a bit too redundant and repetitively and stylistically flamboyant by now, where his “signature” forms are overtaking functions…not to speak of budgets ;-) Also, like many architects of his time, his views on women remain from the old school of patriarchy.

-Another one who knows how to make his designs “work” on his own – is Canada’s very own starchitect and recent Order of Canada recipient Dan Hanganu – who is my mentor too (and will soon be working with Koolhaas on a Quebec City museum project.)
-Dan had actually spent time in the trenches and on construction sites working alongside Italian construction workers in his youth and understands design, material and construction inside out.
+Another one who knows how to make his designs “work” on his own – is Canada’s very own starchitect and recent Order of Canada recipient Dan Hanganu – who is my mentor (and will soon be working with Koolhaas on a Quebec City museum project.)
+In addition to his architecture education, Dan had spent time in the trenches and on construction sites working alongside Italian construction workers in his youth and understands design, material and construction inside out.
 And like many avant-garde architects, is brashly open in his conversations with its generous doses of sexual metaphors.
+While not patronizing to women at all (his own wife is an accomplished firebrand architect and has been a mother-figure to me) – he certainly is very open and vocal with his appreciation of feminine beauty.
 His diplomatic skills are quite another story…..

 - Design masturbation = when you spend hours trying to make something work before you finally achieve something that gets a resounding ‘yes’ in terms of the joy derived of ‘coming together’ at a solution that meets functional, aesthetic and budgetary expectations.